yezkez10/tp/docs/DeveloperGuide.md

     5. Other incorrect delete commands to try: `delete_doctor`, `delete_doctor x`, `...` (where x is not a positive integer)<br>
        Expected: Similar to previous.

+### Adding an Appointment

+5. Deleting an appointment from `Appointment` list

+    1. Prerequisites: At least 1 Doctor and 1 Patient must be present in the clinic records.
+Use `add_doctor` & `add` to add a Doctor and Patient respectively into the clinic records.

+    2. Test case: `appt /for 1 /doc 1 /d x-ray scan /on 02-01-2024 12:00`<br>
+       Expected: An appointment is added to the list.
+Details of the added appointment is shown in the output display.

+    3. Test case: `appt /for 1 /doc 1 /d x-ray scan /on tuesday` (where `DATE_TIME` is invalid)<br>
+       Expected: No appointment is added and an error message will be shown in the output display.

+    4. Test case: `appt`<br>
+       Expected: No appointment is added.
+Error details shown in the output display.

+    5. Other incorrect delete commands to try: `appt /for 0`, `appt /for 1 /on 01-01-2024 12:00`<br>
+       Expected: Similar to previous invalid cases.

 ### Deleting an Appointment

-5. Deleting an appointment from `Appointment` list
+6. Deleting an appointment from `Appointment` list

     1. Prerequisites: List all appointments by clicking on the Appointments tab and use the `list_appt` command.
 At least 1 appointment in the list.
 Use `appt` to add an appointment into the list.

     2. Test case: `delete_appt 1`<br>
        Expected: First appointment is deleted from the list.
 Details of the deleted appointment is shown in the output display.

-    3. Test case: `delete_appt INDEX` (where INDEX is larger than the number of appointments in the list)<br>
+    3. Test case: `delete_appt INDEX` (where `INDEX` is larger than the number of appointments in the list)<br>
        Expected: No appointment is deleted.
 Error message `The appointment index provided is invalid` will be shown in the output display.

     4. Test case: `delete_appt 0`<br>